 The Deer Lodge is a very short walk (5 minutes) from Lake Louise and is the ideal location for people who are looking to enjoy the Chateau, without actually having to pay the high prices of staying there.
 During the day we would explore the lake area, visit some shops in the Chateau, enjoy a light lunch (french onion soup, of course) and then head back to the Deer Lodge.
 Our nights were spent relaxing in the Lodge’s rooftop hot tub which has a nice view of the glacier.

 The Deer Lodge is a very old building, with rustic decor and smaller rooms.
 The Lodge also forgoes some modern conveniences, such as a TV in the room.
 I’m sure for some people this is a deal breaker, but that’s what I liked about it.
 Without a TV to distract, couples actually have to talk and interact face to face, something that probably doesn’t happen as much as it should in our fast-paced, technology driven world.
 We enjoyed passing the time by playing cards in front of the fireplace, relaxing in the hot tub and playing pool down in the games room (where there is a TV if you get desperate).
+I thought the lodge was a nice choice for a laid-back, romantic trip to Lake Louise.

-Tips for visiting Romantic Lake Louise:
+Tips for Visiting Romantic Lake Louise

 - Canoe rentals can be made at the boathouse at Lake Louise from 8:30 am to 8:00 pm in the summer months.
 A half hour rental will run you $35 and full hour is $45.
 We splurged the extra ten bucks so that we would have more time to get closer to the glacier.